litti10/Litti_aviutl/centerZ_custom/README.md

 # Random 8-direction
-The original code is written by Junsichi<a href="https://x.com/Jinsichi"> (link)</a>
+The original code is written by Jinsichi<a href="https://x.com/Jinsichi"> (link)</a>
-Thank you so much Nure500 for giving me permission to edit the code
+Thank you so much Jinsichi for giving me permission to edit the code

 ## Description
 This renewed script now has anchor option.
 You can adjust center coordinate using anchor when set by anchor option is enabled.